What is it about?

 Why is it important?

-As organizations face increasing complexity and rapid change, the ability to think both creatively and critically to generate innovative and viable solutions has become a critical skill gap.
+Organizations face increasing complexity and rapid change.
+The ability to think both creatively and critically to generate both original and viable solutions has become a critical skill gap.
 This study offers one of the first evidence-based methods for understanding and teaching that capability – ambidexterity – rather than simply describing it.
-By identifying the essential elements of a ‘paradox pedagogy’ teaching model and revealing how ambidextrous mindsets and behaviors co-evolve, the research provides a timely, practical roadmap for developing more innovative, adaptable problem-solvers at scale.
+It identifies the essential elements of a ‘paradox pedagogy’ teaching model and reveals how ambidextrous mindsets and behaviors co-evolve.
+The research provides a timely, practical roadmap for developing more innovative, adaptable problem-solvers at scale.

 Perspectives

-I was driven to do this research because organizations are facing unprecedented levels of uncertainty, and yet we still train people in linear, either–or ways of thinking.
-I wanted to create a learning experience that develops the mental agility to solve problems more innovatively, so people can come up with better solutions faster.
-What feels most important about this study is that it offers practical, evidence based guidance for building the ambidexterity required to generate both innovative and viable solutions.
-This is something leaders consistently say they need, but we haven’t yet understood know how to develop it.
-My hope is that this work helps educators and organizations cultivate more adaptive, innovative problem solvers.
+I was motivated to do this research because organizations are facing more uncertainty than ever - yet we still train people to think in linear, either–or ways.
+I wanted to design a learning experience that builds the mental agility to solve problems more creatively and effectively.
+To can come up with better solutions faster.
+What matters most about this study is that it offers practical, evidence-based guidance for developing the ambidexterity leaders keep telling us they need - the ability to generate solutions that are both innovative and viable.
+My hope is that this work helps educators and organizations grow more adaptive, innovative problem-solvers who can thrive in complexity.

 University of Sydney